LPardue/h2-grows-a-beard/draft-pardue-httpbis-h2-plus-plus.md

 ({{Section 7.1 of RFC9110}}).
 The recipient of a request MUST NOT use the Host header field to determine the target URI if ":authority" is present.

-: Clients that generate HTTP/2 requests directly MUST use the ":authority" pseudo-header field to convey authority information, unless there is no authority information to convey (in which case it MUST NOT generate ":authority").
+: Clients that generate HTTP/2 Plus Plus requests directly MUST use the ":authority" pseudo-header field to convey authority information, unless there is no authority information to convey (in which case it MUST NOT generate ":authority").

 : Clients MUST NOT generate a request with a Host header field that differs from